-Here you will find the current sports program for the summer semester 2025 with a varied range of online, outdoor and indoor courses.
+Here you will find the current sports programs for the winter semester with a varied selection of online, outdoor, and indoor courses.

 The outdoor facility is open and usable on Fridays from 07:00 through the administration building and on Saturdays and Sundays from 09:00 only via the Beethovenstraße entrance.
 Showers and changing rooms are only available in the Beethovenstraße sports hall at weekends.